sing-group/seda/seda-docs/source/operations.rst

 Concatenate sequences
 ---------------------

 This operation allows all the selected input FASTA files to be merged into a single output FASTA by concatenating equivalent sequences.
-The *‘Name’* parameter defines the name for the output file.
+The *‘Name’* parameter defines the name for the output file and the *‘Merge descriptions’* parameter specifies whether the sequence descriptions must be added to the concatenated sequences or not.

 The *‘Sequence matching mode‘* parameter defines how sequence headers are processed in order to match those equivalent sequences that should be concatenated:

 - *'Sequence name'* means that the sequences are "concatenated if they have the same sequence names (identifiers).
 - *'Regular expression'* means sequences are concatenated by matching headers using the configuration specified in the *Header matcher configuration* panel.